llnl/axom/src/axom/bump/docs/sphinx/bump_utilities.rst

 RecenterField
 ###############

-The ``axom::bump::utilities::RecenterField`` class uses an O2M relation to average field data from multiple values to an averaged value.
+The ``axom::bump::RecenterField`` class uses an O2M relation to average field data from multiple values to an averaged value.
 In Axom, this is used to convert a field associated with the elements to a new field associated with the nodes.